Ferhad Şamî

-Ferhad Şamî, also known as Farhad Shami or Farhad al-Shami, is a Kurdish military figure and the official spokesperson of the Syrian Democratic Forces (SDF), a Kurdish-led alliance of forces involved in the fight against the Islamic State (ISIS) and regional security challenges.
+Ferhad Şamî, also known as Farhad Shami or Farhad al-Shami (born c.
+1986), is a Syrian Kurdish military figure who served as the official spokesperson of the Syrian Democratic Forces (SDF) until its dissolution in 2026, a Kurdish-led alliance of forces involved in the fight against the Islamic State (ISIS) and regional security challenges.

-He has represented the SDF in media statements, especially during major operations against the Islamic State (ISIS).
+He represented the SDF in media statements, especially during major operations against the Islamic State (ISIS).

 Early life and background

 Şamî was born in 1986 in Al-Darbasiyah, a town in northeastern Syria.
 He studied media at Damascus University and began his career as a journalist.
 He worked with several Kurdish-affiliated news agencies including Firat News Agency, Hawar News Agency, and later as a correspondent for Rudaw and Ronahi TV. Şamî's professional career began with his involvement in media work.
 He started as a reporter for outlets close to the Kurdish political movement, including the Firat News Agency and Hawar News Agency, both aligned with the Democratic Union Party (Syria) (PYD) and the broader Kurdish nationalist cause.
 His media work extended to being a correspondent for Rudaw and Ronahi TV, both significant Kurdish media organizations.

 His leadership within the Kurdish forces of the Syrian Democratic Forces (SDF), and later his appointment as head of the media office for the SDF, brought him into the spotlight.
 Before his tenure as the SDF spokesperson, Şamî served as the head of the media office in the Autonomous Administration of North and East Syria (Rojava), particularly overseeing the Jazira Region between 2015 and 2016.

 Before becoming the spokesperson of the SDF, Şamî led the media office of the Autonomous Administration of North and East Syria, particularly in the Jazira Region.